 We get so much joy and happiness from our cats that it breaks our hearts to see them in discomfort.
 As responsible pet owners, we should provide them with proper care.
 Unfortunately, sometimes they may suffer from a condition that involves pain or irritation.
 At this point, many owners wonder “What can I give my cat for pain relief?”
-As a cat owner, it pays to know your options because there are limitations to conventional painkillers and most human pain medication can be toxic for felines.
+As a cat owner, it pays to know about natural pain relief for cats.
+There are limitations to conventional painkillers and most human pain medication can be toxic for felines.

 HOW TO TELL IF YOUR CAT IS IN PAIN

 It can be extremely difficult to tell if your cat is in pain.
 They tend to hide that fact from their owners.
 This may cause you to overlook certain telltale signs.
 Additionally, there are many different types of pain states, broadly divided into acute and chronic.
 An example of acute pain would be an injury or bite wound your cat suffers.
 An example of chronic pain would be arthritis, which is extremely common in cats.

 Some general changes with both acute and chronic pain are:

 - Cats in pain tend to be more aggressive.
 As such, they are more likely to scratch, bite, or hiss.